rm-hull/luma.led_matrix/doc/python-usage.rst

 7-Segment LED Displays
 ^^^^^^^^^^^^^^^^^^^^^^
-For the 7-segment device, initialize the :py:class:`luma.led_matrix.device.sevensegment` class, and wrap it around a previously created ``max7219`` device:
+For the 7-segment device, initialize the :py:class:`luma.led_matrix.virtual.sevensegment` class, and wrap it around a previously created :py:class:`~luma.led_matrix.device.max7219`
+device:

 .. code:: python

-   from luma.core.serial import spi, noop from luma.core.render import canvas from luma.led_matrix.device import max7219, sevensegment
+   from luma.core.serial import spi, noop from luma.core.render import canvas from luma.led_matrix.device import max7219
+   from luma.led_matrix.virtual import sevensegment

    serial = spi(port=0, device=0, gpio=noop())
    device = max7219(serial, cascaded=2)
    seg = sevensegment(device)

-The **seg** instance now has a ``text`` property which may be assigned, and when it does will update all digits according to the limited alphabet the 7-segment displays support.
+The **seg** instance now has a :py:attr:`~luma.led_matrix.virtual.sevensegment.text` property which may be assigned, and when it does will update all digits according to the limited alphabet the 7-segment displays support.
 For example, assuming there are 2 cascaded modules, we have 16 character available, and so can write:

 .. code:: python